stovermc/m4-final-starter/README.md

 ### HOT Reads connection

 This application works in tandem with the Hot Reads application.
-Hot Reads are identified but the links marded read by users of this application.
+Hot Reads are identified by the links that have been marked as read by users of this application.

 Hot Reads repo: https://github.com/stovermc/hot-reads Hot Reads Production Site: https://stover-hotreads.herokuapp.com/